-It should come as no surprise that the benefits of mindfulness are not limited to interpersonal relationships only – for example, the ability to communicate clearly and to respond more effectively to stressful situations should translate from personal to professional contexts (Dekeyser et al., 2008).
+It should come as no surprise that the benefits of mindfulness are not limited to interpersonal relationships.
+For example, the ability to communicate clearly and respond more effectively to stressful situations should translate from personal to professional contexts (Dekeyser, Raes, Leijssen, Leyson, & Dewulf, 2008).

-Empirical evidence also exists that shows that employees who practice regularly mindful activities experienced higher job satisfaction and lower job stress than a control group who did not participate (Hülsheger, Albert, Feinholdt, & Lang, 2012).
+Employees who practice regular mindful activities experienced higher job satisfaction and lower job stress than a control group who did not participate (Hülsheger, Alberts, Feinholdt, & Lang, 2012).

 Practical reasons for practicing mindfulness

-The final reason to practice mindfulness is a practical one: Methods to improve mindfulness is often easy and inexpensive to implement.
-The only ‘cost’ is that of time and effort because you would need to find the time for regular mindfulness practice.
+The final reason to practice mindfulness is a practical one.
+Methods to improve mindfulness are often easy and inexpensive.
+The only ‘cost’ is that of time and effort.

 Steps for a Mindful Daily Life

-Although mindfulness is fostered through regular practice, such as putting aside a set time to meditate or engage in some other type of activity, what is extremely important is to try to incorporate mindfulness into all aspects of your life.
+Although mindfulness is fostered through regular practice, it is also extremely important to try to incorporate mindfulness into all aspects of your life.

 Make the time

 Set aside time each day that you can formally practice mindfulness.
 Ideally, this daily slot should occur at the same time each day and for the same duration so that it becomes a habit (Khoury et al., 2013).